bacontime/games-mirror/rules/tricktaking-thecrew.md

 ### Goal of the Game: **Fulfill All Tasks**

-- The second deck is task cards
 - Tasks are distributed among players face-up
     - A task is fulfilled if its owner takes the trick with the cooresponding cards.
     - A mission is failed if a task is taken by the wrong player.
     - A mission is immediately won  if all tasks are fulfilled.
 - At the start of a mission:
-    - The tasks are dealt face-up into the middle of the table.
+    - Some tasks are dealt face-up into the middle of the table.
     - The *Captain* is the player dealt the highest trump.
     - Starting with the Captain, players choose tasks.
     - Captain leads first trick.